Irresistibly juicy chicken pieces with a crispy coating seasoned with eleven herbs and spices.

 Kentucky is known around the world as the home of Colonel Saunders and his “finger lickin’ good” chicken.
 This famous version of southern fried chicken is coated with a secret blend of 11 herbs and spices.
-Copycat recipes have been circulating for years but according to a KFC spokesperson:
+Copycat recipes have been circulating for years and I’ve tried a few, but none have been and exact match to the real thing.

 However, writer Jay Jones may have stumbled across the illusive recipe.
 While interviewing the nephew of the iconic restaurant chain founder Harland Sanders in 2016, they came across a hand-written recipe containing flour mixed with 11 herbs and spices.